 What?
 You’re wondering what Zim is doing with himself the whole time.
 Right?
 We don’t really know, but it seems he used to go to the museums or the library a whole lot.
 Some place to stay warm I guess.

-And in the meantime, Florrie is moving up the food chain himself.
+And in the mean time, Florrie is moving up the food chain himself.
 One week he has something in Argosy.
 The next month he’s in Blue Book again.
 A Black Mask here.
 A Dime Detective there.
 Even the Post took another one.
 Florrie is eating well and the girls on the corner are seeing him every week.
 But Florrie’s real problem was the bottle.
 When he was short on cash, a quart of rye might last a good two weeks.
-With his pockets full, he was knocking down a couple or three quarts a week, not counting his visits to McSorley’s.
+With his pockets full, he was knocking down a couple or three quarts a week, not counting his visits to McSorley’s with Zim.